 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

 Library users should refrain from disruptive conduct which impinges upon the rights and needs of others.
 Persons who engage in disruptive conduct will be subject to disciplinary action by the Library or the University, or subject to criminal prosecution, or both, if appropriate.

 Library patrons should refrain from the following disruptive conduct:

 Stealing, defacing, mutilating, or destroying library materials, buildings, property, or equipment.

-- Disturbing the designated Quiet Study area on the 4th floor
+Disturbing the designated of Quiet Study area on the 4th floor.

 Leaving children, youth age 12 and under, unsupervised in the library.
 (Adults who bring children or minors into the library are responsible for monitoring their activities and regulating their behavior.)